 Major religions: Islam.
 Other religions are tolerated, but proselytising is illegal.

 Main languages: Arabic is the official language, but English is widely spoken.

 Money: The currency of the UAE is the Dirham (AED), divided into 100 fils.
 ATMs are widely available and credit cards are accepted in most establishments.
 Expats are able to open a bank account in the UAE.

-Tipping: A 10 percent fee is usually added to restaurant bills, but this rarely makes it to the serving staff, so leaving an additional cash tip on the table may be a good idea.
-It is customary to round up taxi fares to the nearest AED 5 and giving an additional AED 10 to hairdressers and beauty therapists is appreciated.
+Tipping: A 10 percent service fee is usually added to restaurant bills, but this rarely makes it to the serving staff, so leaving an additional cash tip on the table may be a good idea.

 Internet domain: .ae

-Transport and driving: Cars drive on the right-hand side.
+Transport and driving: Cars drive on the right-hand side of the road.
 Seat belts are mandatory and children under 10 must sit in the rear seats.
 Expats must get a local driving licence once they acquire their residence visa.
-Holders of a driving licence issued by the US, UK, Australia, New Zealand, Canada and most European countries do not need to take a driving test.